Tommi2Day/bareos-mysql/README.md

 TZ #valid time zone name for /usr/share/zoneinfo
 ```

-### Attention: Update to Docker Bareos-Mysql:16.2 from previous versions
+### Attention: Update to Docker Bareos-Mysql:16.2 onwards from previous versions

 First of all: Make sure you have a valid backup of all your configuration files and the mysql database
 (e.g. mysqldump -A ..).
 You may need it in case of errors.